mhwlng/kiosk-server/README.md

 You won't have this problem, if you define just one Kiosk URL.

+There is also a page http://x.x.x.x:5000/blank that shows a blank page.

 There is also a (GET) rest api endpoint (http://x.x.x.x:5000/api/status) that returns a JSON object, containing system status data.

 There are also (POST) rest api endpoints (http://x.x.x.x:5000/api/shutdown , http://x.x.x.x:5000/api/reboot , http://x.x.x.x:5000/api/screenoff and http://x.x.x.x:5000/api/screenon) NOTE that there is no authentication!

+There is also a (POST) rest api endpoint http://x.x.x.x:5000/api/navigatetourl?url=xxxxxxx that ONLY works, when the kiosk screen is being displayed.

+When this url is POSTed, with ANY url as query parameter (e.g. http://x.x.x.x:5000/api/navigatetourl?url=http://x.x.x.x:5000/blank) that page will be loaded into the kiosk iframe and the tab bar at the top is hidden.

+When this url is POSTed, without any url as query parameter (e.g. http://x.x.x.x:5000/api/navigatetourl?url=) then the kiosk is reloaded and the tab bar at the top reappears.

 ![touch screen](https://i.imgur.com/Wzp5kqm.png)